Jona-m/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-Adding execute permission to all subdirectories of the current directory
+Creating a directory called my_dir with permissions 751 in the working directory